jameshan927/globitek_03/README.md

 The following advanced user stories are optional:

-* [ ]  Bonus Objective 1: Identify security flaw in Objective #4 (requiring login on staff pages)
+* [X]  Bonus Objective 1: Identify security flaw in Objective #4 (requiring login on staff pages)
-  * [ ]  Identify the security principal not being followed.
+  * [X]  Identify the security principal not being followed.
-  * [ ]  Write a short description of how the code could be modified to be more secure.
+  * [X]  Write a short description of how the code could be modified to be more secure.

+  The fundamental security principal that the login page does not follow is "Prefer whitelisting over blacklisting".
+This is because the staff pages that currently exist require a login in order to be accessed.
+However if another page is created that doesn't require a login, that page will not be secure against users that are not logged in.
+In order to prevent this, changing the code so that you whitelist the pages that do not require a login makes it easier to make sure that all the pages you want to be secure are secure.

 * [X] Bonus Objective 2: Add CSRF protections to all forms in the staff directory